pi-46-tropical-fox/e-commerce-cms/README.md

 # e-commerce-cms
-Admin Management System For An E-commerce App
+Content Management System For An E-commerce App

 # API Documentation